 To book a place on the Always Children First – Child Safeguarding Training, please email a copy of your Tusla e-Learning Cert to email@example.com.
 Successful applicants will then be sent an eventbrite link to pay for the place on this training.

-The next training will take place on the following date:
+Our next Child Protection training course will be on the following date:

 A prerequisite of attending this training is that participants have completed the Tusla e-Learning Programme (cert must be in date within 1 year from date of training you wish to attend).
 Wicklow CCC require a copy of your e-Learning certificate at time of booking.